Theron

 How to Pronounce Theron

 Our model has identified 2 different pronunciations for the name Theron.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 90.2% confident that Theron is pronounced as THEH-ruhn.
-The next most likely pronunciation is THIH-ruhn, at 9.8% confidence.
+Our model is 90.2% confident that Theron is pronounced as THEH-ruhn, which has 2 syllables.
+The next most likely pronunciation is THIH-ruhn, at 9.8% confidence, with 2 syllables.

 THEH-ruhn (2 syllables)